evazhang612/sokt-landing/index.md

 layout: default_landing
 ---

 Tired of tracking your Twitter and Discord feed?

-Find and keep up-to-date with your friends and projects in web3, without revealing your wallets.
+Find and keep up-to-date with your friends and projects in web3, without revealing or exposing your wallets.

 User moderated and user-owned social media experiment.